section-io/docs/content/how-tos/api-keys/creating-an-api-key.md

 ---
 ## Introduction
 Section allows you to create API Tokens that belongs to your user.
-API Tokens have the same permissions as your account.
+API Tokens have the same permissions as your user.
 When your user account is deleted, these key will persist.

 ## Creating an API Token